stellar/java-stellar-anchor-sdk/docs/01 - Contributing/A - Development Environment.md

 Several IntelliJ run configurations are provided to make it easier to run the project.

-- `Docker - Run Dev Stack - Zookeeper, Kafka, Postgres, SEP24 Reference UI`: runs the development stack locally, using `docker-compose`.
+- `Docker - Run Dev Stack - Kafka, Postgres, SEP24 Reference UI`: runs the development stack locally, using `docker-compose`.
 - `Test Profile: default`: runs the tests with the default profile.
 - `Test Profile: rpc`: runs the tests with the rpc profile.
 - `Test Profile: custody`: runs the tests with the custody profile.